Skip to main content

 UNIVERSITY OF NEBRASKA AT KEARNEY

 The mission of the University of Nebraska at Kearney is to be one of the nation’s premier undergraduate institutions, with top-tier graduate education, scholarship and public service.
-UNK offers over 6,000 students these opportunities in an environment that gives them a private school feel, but on a major state university campus.
+UNK offers nearly 6,000 students these opportunities in an environment that gives them a private school feel, but on a major state university campus.
 It’s the type of place where the administration, the staff and the faculty know students by name.
 UNK has pledged to provide students four things:

 • Quality academics paired with hands-on learning opportunities